-How would you describe the Berghs’ way of teaching?
+How would you describe Berghs’ approach to teaching?

 Adam: It’s a balance between being deeply pragmatic and deeply engaged with what the world needs now and in the immediate future, and the larger machinations that affect communication – namely cultural context and human psychology.

 Joakim: With so many professionals and experts in their fields – more than 500 individuals over a given year coming to Berghs to teach – we need a very strong method and way of thinking about learning to be able to deliver quality in every learning session.
 Our teachers are industry professionals and we add as much integration between different disciplines as possible.

 Marco: Being a professional school of communication, Berghs is quite low on books and heavy on practical exercise and projects.
 Students learn the latest models, coming straight from the industry – not academia – and they apply them to cases.
 Over and over again.
 A typical course at Berghs includes fresh tools, fictive or real cases to work on, individual and group work, project presentation, review, and feedback.
 The students learn about the subject, get the latest professional tools, practice on relevant cases, and develop soft skills as they progress.
 This is how we transform knowledge into competences.